T. J. Bell

 Timothy Peter "T. J." Bell Jr. (born August 25, 1980) is an American professional stock car racing driver.
 He has primarily competed in NASCAR competition, driving in all three national touring series.
-He last competed part-time in the NASCAR Gander RV & Outdoors Truck Series, driving the No. 83 Chevrolet Silverado for CMI Motorsports and the No. 12 Silverado for Young's Motorsports.
+He last competed part-time in the NASCAR Gander RV & Outdoors Truck Series, driving the No. 83 Chevrolet Silverado for CMI Motorsports and the No. 40 Silverado for Niece Motorsports.

 Racing career

 Bell began racing at the age of eight in go-karts and went on to win six consecutive championships in the state of Nevada.
 In 1997, he began racing in the SCCA F2000 Championship Series and won one out of the nine races he competed in.
 He soon moved up to the U.S. F2000 National Championship and was named the national spokesman for the Special Wish Foundation.
 In 2000, he joined the CART Toyota Atlantic Series, driving for Michael Shank Racing and posting five top-five finishes.
 After another tun in Toyota Atlantic, Bell joined the ASCARI factory team, participating in several endurance races for the team, including the 24 Hours of Daytona, 12 Hours of Sebring, and 24 Hours of LeMans.

 In 2003, Bell switched to stock car racing and began racing in the Truck Series.
 He drove a total of nine races in the No. 86 Defiant Clothing Chevrolet Silverado for Team Racing, his best finish a twelfth at Dover International Speedway.
 He also drove three races in the No. 53 truck owned by Mary Ward, but did not finish higher than 23rd.
 The following season, he moved to the ARCA RE/MAX Series to drive for Powertech Motorsports.
 He finished third in points and was named Rookie of the Year.
 He made eighteen starts in ARCA in 2005 and returned to the Truck Series, finishing sixteenth at Kentucky Speedway in a one-race deal with Glynn Motorsports.
 In the summer of 2005, he was hired by DCT Motorsports to drive their No. 36 Pontiac, earning a best finish of 22nd in eight races.